Audi e-tron GT: running costs & insurance

 - 1VerdictThe Audi e-tron GT is an extremely impressive entry into the high-end electric sports saloon class from the German brand

-- 5Interior & comfortThe e-tron GT has a typically luxurious and well designed Audi interior
+- 5Interior, dashboard & comfortThe e-tron GT has a typically luxurious and well designed Audi interior